dcsync/pycobalt/README.md

     engine.loop()

-calling an aggressor function without printing tasking information to the beacon console (`!` operator):
+Calling an aggressor function without printing tasking information to the beacon console (`!` operator):

     ...